Chart Color Schemes

 Employment conditions in Kingston rank among the top 10% of areas assessed nationally

 Conversely, construction shows lower representation at 2.8% versus the regional average of 6.8%.
-Many residents commute elsewhere for work based on Census data.
-From September 2024 to September 2025, employment increased by 1.2%, keeping the unemployment rate stable at 2.8% below ACT's rate.
-In contrast, ACT experienced employment growth of 1.4% and a 0.2 percentage point drop in unemployment.
-As of 25-November-25, ACT employment grew by 1.19% year-on-year, adding 710 jobs, with an unemployment rate of 4.5%.
-National employment forecasts from May-25 suggest overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kingston's employment mix indicates local employment should increase by 6.3% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Many residents commute elsewhere for work based on Census data comparing working population to local population.
+In the 12-month period ending in May-25, employment increased by 1.2%, keeping unemployment relatively stable despite labour force growth of 1.2%.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Kingston's employment mix suggests local employment should increase by 6.3% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment